Shnatsel/cjdns-ubuntu-pubkey/README.md

 Using cjdns repository for Ubuntu
 ===================

 I maintain a cjdns repository for Ubuntu and its derivatives (Mint, elementary OS, etc).
 It features autostart on boot and auto-respawn on crashes.
 The code is updated every day with the latest snapshot of [cjdns git master](https://github.com/cjdelisle/cjdns).
-The server is kindly provided by [elementary OS](http://elementaryos.org/) Web Team.
+The server is kindly donated by [Stack Data Network](http://stackdata.net/).

 **To add the repository to your system,** open a terminal, enter a root shell by running ```sudo -s``` and execute the following commands: